-Attorneys working in a nonprofit child or family service agency with high risk children from low income families may qualify to have some of their Perkins Loans (not Stafford) forgiven under 34 CFR (Code of Federal Regulations) Section 674.51.
+Attorneys working in a nonprofit child or family service agency with high risk children from low income families may qualify to have some of their Perkins Loans (not Direct Loans) forgiven under 34 CFR (Code of Federal Regulations) Section 674.51.
 Attorneys who believe they may qualify should write to the Perkins Loan officer at their law school, citing this section of the code and requesting loan forgiveness.

-Prosecutors working in an agency that enforces criminal law may qualify to have some of their Perkins Loans (not Stafford) forgiven under 34 CFR (Code of Federal Regulations) Section 674.57.
+Prosecutors working in an agency that enforces criminal law may qualify to have some of their Perkins Loans (not Direct Loans) forgiven under 34 CFR (Code of Federal Regulations) Section 674.57.
 Attorneys who believe they may qualify should write to the Perkins Loan officer at their law school, citing this section of the code and requesting loan forgiveness.
 Public defenders do not currently qualify for this assistance.

 Employees of Federal Agencies

 Under rules issued by the Office of Personnel Management (OPM), federal agencies may now offer loan repayment assistance.
 The rules allow agencies to pay up to $6,000 a year, $40,000 total, per person.
 To receive the benefit, the applicant must sign an agreement to work for the agency for not less than three years.
 Agencies that may begin offering this benefit include the Department of Justice, Commerce Department, General Services Administration, Social Security Administration, the National Aeronautics and Space Administration and the Veterans Affairs Department.
 Other agencies may follow.
 To determine if a specific agency is offering the benefit, please contact that agency directly.